anatrini/WavePilot/README.md

 ## Introduction

 WavePilot uses dimensionality reduction techniques for parameter space and nonlinear interpolation, enabling it to tackle multiple tasks simultaneously: exploring various DMmI configurations, automated macro-control learning, and interpolating between different instrument states defined as starting points.
 Essentially, programming a DMmI is reduced to a nonlinear mapping problem within a multidimensional virtual space.
-The tool uses the DAW Reaper as a host for the audio plugins it applies.
+The tool uses the DAW REAPER as a host for the audio plugins it applies.
 However, its versatility allows it to be used in any environment with OSC support that can host plugins or integrate them natively, such as TouchDesigner, Max, or any standalone FAUST app.

 ## Requirements